 Welcome to our Farm Waste Reduction Project!
 Funded by a Public Participation Grant from the Washington State Department of Ecology, this initiative tackles the issue of agricultural plastic waste in Washington.

-Big thank you to our Advisory Committee Members for helping guide the project.
+Big thank you to our Advisory Committee Members and Collection Site Partners for helping guide the project.

 Since the project’s launch, we’ve interviewed over 50 farmers across Snohomish, King, Kitsap, Pierce, and nearby counties to better understand waste challenges and identify solutions.
-From these conversations, we’ve developed three pilot projects aimed at reducing plastic waste and supporting sustainable farming practices:
+From these conversations, we conducted three pilot projects in Spring 2025 aimed at reducing plastic waste and supporting sustainable farming practices:

 - Nursery Tray 50% Cost-Share Project